We have put together A College Girl’s Master Guide to Gut Health as a resource for college women worldwide.

 Yo-Yo dieting does nothing for your gut health… or your mental health.

 Last, but certainly not least is yo-yo dieting.
 Sadly, this is something almost every college girl experiences herself or watches her friends experience.

 Yo-yo dieting is doing things like not eating all day, then bingeing at night or restricting the month before spring break then eating anything (and everything) you want during the week you’re on vacation.

 Studies show that even with a period of weight loss, if your gut microbiome remains unhealthy, you’re more likely to regain the weight you lost.

 Keeping your diet diverse, while also supporting your gut bacteria is proven to be a much better way to lose weight than caloric restriction.
-Another helpful tip is combining your diet with fat burning supplements, to choose the best one read a full review here done by the experts.

 Post-College Female Perspective – Gut Health